Jovial248/LibSoft/README.md

 ## Features
 - Contain 2 mode : user and admin
-- Provide all necessary opeartion for all users and admin
+- Provide all necessary opeartion for all users and the admin
 - Saves data in offline binary file
 - Better security
 - Interactive graphics design and UI.

 ## Getting started
 Prerequisites:
-- Install the [Turbo C++](https://developerinsider.co/download-turbo-c-for-windows-7-8-8-1-and-windows-10-32-64-bit-full-screen/) or any other c++ ide or compiler.
+- Install the [Turbo C++](https://developerinsider.co/download-turbo-c-for-windows-7-8-8-1-and-windows-10-32-64-bit-full-screen/) or any other C++ IDE.
 - Get the code:
     ```
     git clone https://github.com/Jovial248/LibSoft.git
     ```

 - Open Turbo C++ to run the app.
-- In Turbo C++, open MAIN.CPP file from it saved location.
+- In Turbo C++, open MAIN.CPP file from cloned package location.
 - And Have Fun:wink::sparkles:

 ## Contributing